Dcard/yarn-plugins/README.md

 ## Plugins

 - [yarn-plugin-changed](packages/changed) - List and run a command on changed workspaces and their dependents.
+- [yarn-plugin-docker-build](packages/docker-build) - Build a Docker image for a workspace.
 - [yarn-plugin-tsconfig-references](packages/tsconfig-references) - Update `references` in `tsconfig.json` when adding/removing workspaces.

 ## License